 Honours Program FAQs

-Find information on Honours Biochemistry programs, including requirements, expectations, and benefits of pursuing an Honours degree within Biochemistry.
+Find information on our Honours programs, including requirements, expectations, and benefits of pursuing an Honours degree within Human Biosciences.

 Deciding whether or not to pursue an Honours degree depends on your career aspirations, academic strength, and personal goals:

 • If you’re planning a career in research, completing an Honours degree is strongly recommended.
-Many graduate programs require an Honours degree as part of their admission criteria.
+Some graduate programs may require an Honours degree as part of their admission criteria.

 • If you’re academically strong and have good marks, an Honours degree could be a valuable choice to further develop your research and academic skills.